nawrockie/vadr-build-tools/00README.txt

 If you are using the C shell, add the following lines to the '.cshrc' file in your home directory:

-setenv VADRBUILDTOOLDSDIR <full path the directory this 00README.txt file is in>
+setenv VADRBUILDTOOLSDIR<path to current directory (created by git clone command above)>

 After adding the setenv lines to your .cshrc file, source that file to update your current environment with the command: